Rhyton

 Many have an opening at the bottom through which the liquid fell; this could be either for pouring libations, or as a way of drinking.
 Others did not, and were merely used as drinking cups, with the characteristic, shared by many early cup forms, that they were "unstable" and could not usually be set down on a surface without spilling their contents.

-The English word rhyton originates in the ancient Greek word ῥυτόν (rhy̆tón or rhŭtón).
 The conical rhyton form has been known in the Aegean region since the Bronze Age, or the 2nd millennium BC.
 However, it was by no means confined to that region.
 Similar in form to, and perhaps originating from, the drinking horn, it has been widespread over Eurasia since prehistoric times.

 Name and function

 Liddell and Scott give a standard derivation from Greek rhein, "to flow", which, according to Julius Pokorny, is from Indo-European *sreu-, "flow".
 As rhutos is "stream", the neuter, rhuton, would be some sort of object associated with pouring, which is equivalent to English pourer.
-Many vessels considered rhytons featured a wide mouth at the top and a hole through a conical constriction at the bottom from which the fluid ran.
+Many rhyta featured a wide mouth at the top and a hole through a conical constriction at the bottom from which the fluid ran.
 The idea is that one scooped wine or water from a storage vessel or similar source, held it up, unstoppered the hole with one's thumb, and let the fluid run into the mouth (or onto the ground in libation) in the same way that wine is drunk from a wineskin today.

 Smith points out that this use is testified in classical paintings and accepts Athenaeus's etymology that it was named ἀπὸ τῆς ῥύσεως, "from the flowing".
 Smith also categorized the name as having been a recent form (in classical times) of a vessel formerly called the keras, "horn", in the sense of a drinking horn.
 The word rhyton is not present in what is known about Mycenaean Greek, the oldest form of Greek written in Linear B. However, the bull's head rhyton, of which many examples survive, is mentioned as ke-ra-a on tablet KN K 872, an inventory of vessels at Knossos; it is shown with the bull ideogram (*227^{VAS}; also known as rhyton).
 Ventris and Chadwick restored the word as the adjective *kera(h)a, with a Mycenaean intervocalic h.

 A rhyton drinking vessel with animal details; such vessels were widely produced in Persia during the Achaemenid Empire (550–330 BC), though the lifelike animal details as seen in this one date from the later Parthian Empire (247 BC – AD 224).